TheEadie/k8s-cluster/pi-cluster/README.md

 Following the guide here: https://fluxcd.io/docs/guides/mozilla-sops/

-To recover load the private key from 1Password back into the cluster.
+To recover load the private key from Keeper back into the cluster.

 To encrypt new secrets run: